Skip to main content

 • ODOT receives the total miles driven by VIN ( Vehicle Identification Number) for a reporting period and these funds collected are deposited into the State Highway Fund.

-• OReGO contributes to improving and maintaining our roads by creating a sustainable funding model based on actual use—miles driven—instead of gallons of fuel consumed—people who drive more pay more.
+• OReGO contributes to improving and maintaining our roads by creating a sustainable funding model where drivers only pay for the miles they drive.

 Weight, weather, and traction devices cause the majority of road damage.